Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Excellent for post-dye damage.
 Keratin fills gaps in the hair shaft from coloring.
 Biotin strengthens new growth.
 Use weekly after coloring to rebuild strength.
+Specifically selected for professional repair at mid-range price based on real-world performance data.

 ⚠ Not ideal for